 There are many .22 long rifles worthy of consideration as the Last Best Plinker.
 In most cases, three categories of .22 rifles emerge when tossing them into piles according to similarities; those of classic variety with actions of lever, bolt, and tube-feed semi-auto.
 And there are those of the modern design with composite stocks, detachable box magazines, and aftermarket accessories.
-And then there is the Ruger 10/22, a classic design of modern or even epic proportions that everything else is compared to so it’s in a category all by itself.
+And then there is the Ruger 10/22, a classic design of modern or even epic proportions that everything else is compared to so it’s in a category all by itself for survival.

 The Last Best Plinker